DigitalPublishingToolkit/TOD28COMMUNITIES/md/03introduction.md

 |                 | in time         |                 |                 |
 +-----------------+-----------------+-----------------+-----------------+

-Table 1 -- *Resume: from epistemological assumptions to techniques of data collection and analysis*
+<small>Table 1 - *Resume: from epistemological assumptions to techniques of
+data collection and analysis*</small>

 ## Structure of the Book